CIP-0156

 Motivation: why is this CIP necessary?

-Plutus Core arrays (CIP-0138) support O(1) individual lookup via indexArray
+Plutus Core arrays (CIP-0138) support O(1) individual lookup via indexArray.
+However, extracting multiple elements requires repeated calls to indexArray, which:

 - Increases script size and execution cost.